ReliableBottle Jack Manufacturers and Suppliers in China

 Moreover, using a brake fluid automatically voids the jack’s warranty.

-That is so since the terms of the warranty specifies the fluid type; and obviously not the brake fluid.
+That is so since the terms of the warranty specify the fluid type; and obviously not the brake fluid.

 How can you fill Bottle Jack with Oil?